-On arrival at Heraklion Airport please collect your luggage and exit the area and proceed until you are completely out of the building.
+On arrival at Heraklion Airport please collect your luggage and exit until you are completely out of the luggage area.
 You will find your Tour Manager situated just outside the arrivals building, holding a Travel Editions sign.
-The journey time is approximately one hour.
+The transfer time is approximately one hour.